Classic 4 day Inca Trail

 • Bus tickets down (x1) to Aguas Calientes town.

-• Train tickets back to either Poroy or Ollantaytambo town depending on train availability.
+• Train tickets back to either Poroy or Ollantaytambo depending on train availability.

-• Professional English-speaking tour guide (Additional tour guide for groups of 9+).
+• Professional English-speaking tour guide (An additional tour guide for groups of 9+).

 • Support staff (professional cooks and porters).